Here come retail sales ...

 At 8:30 a.m.
-ET, we’ll get data on US retail sales for the month of December.
+ET, we’ll get data on US retail sales during November.

-Economists estimate that retail sales fell 0.1% month-on-month, compared to a prior gain of 0.2% according to Bloomberg.
+Economists estimate that retail sales increased 0.3% month-on-month, up from a 0.1% rise in the prior period.

-Excluding the ever-changing costs of automobiles and gas, they forecast that “core” retail sales rose 0.2% month-on-month.
+Excluding the volatile costs of automobiles and gas, they forecast that so-called core retail sales rose 0.4% in November.

-In a preview to clients, Bank of America Merrill Lynch’s Michelle Meyer noted two things that could complicate this month’s data.
+The data are expected to give us a picture of consumer spending this quarter, and an early read on the holiday shopping season.
+During this quarter, auto sales soared to historic highs, and consumer sentiment remained robust, noted Deutsche Bank economists to clients.

-First, Cyber Monday was in November this year, and so some of the spending may not reflect in the December numbers.
+They also noted that lower gas prices may weigh down the headline retail sales print.

 Business Insider Emails & Alerts